multi-io/docker-delve/README.md

 the to-be-debugged container, e.g. if you use this image in a K8s InitContainer.

+There are two images built from this source: delve and delve-sumo.
+The former contains only dlv (in a alpine base image, ~25 MB), the latter also contains telepresence, kubectl and other random debugging utils (~950 MB).

 IMPORTANT: You need to run the container with `--security-opt seccomp:unconfined`.
 Otherwise Delve will abort with `could not launch
 process: fork/exec <binary>: operation not permitted`.